MarcelGarus/server/blog/draft-kakuro.md

 The clue 2 indicates that the sum of the digits below has to be 2.
 Because there's only one cell, we can put a 2 in there.

-There are three ways of adding two digits to 4: You can add 1+3, 2+2, and 3+1.
-Because the same digit can't appear twice in the same word, that leaves 1 and 3 as well as 3 and 1 for the column.
-The 1 can't be at the top though: If it was, then the cell on the right would have to contain a 10 to reach the horizontal sum of 13, but only the digits 1 through 9 are allowed.
-Thus, the 1 goes to the bottom and the 3 to the top.

-Finally, we can calculate that the last digit needs to be an 8.
-And that's it:

 <style>
 .digit {
     font-family: var(--character-font), sans-serif;